dreamcatcher-tech/network/Inbox/2025-05-27 1701 frame message bus.md

 if we send each action in transmit using an id, then the outcome can come back tagged by that id so we can unbundle it.

 but transmit is always called with stream, so we know in advance if we are doing a stream call or not.

+maybe message ports is best, since can be used for invoke as well as stream ?